Denver Ecstatic Dance

 You do not have to prepare for ecstatic dance.
 We suggest you wear clothes that allow free movement.
 You may bring a water bottle, a drum, flow art materials, etc.

 We like to create a space where each person is free to make the experience what they would like it to be.
-There are opportunities to connect with others, and Rachel will lead some centering and reflective exercises, but it is all optional.
-If you'd like to keep to yourself that's 100% ok, and if you'd like to connect with others that's 100% ok.
+At group sessions, there are opportunities to connect with others, and Rachel will lead centering and reflective exercises at 1:1 and group sessions, but it is entirely optional.
+If you'd like to keep to yourself and do your own thing, that's 100% ok.

 Rachel will say that the room is a confidential and judgement-free space and that you are welcome to discuss your own movement with anyone but to please not talk about anyone else's movement outside of the session.

-Everyone will then be invited to find a space in the room to lie down, and Rachel will lead a guided meditation to help you turn your attention to your body and spirit.
+Everyone will then be invited to find a space in the room to lie down, and Rachel will lead a guided meditation to help you turn your attention to your body.

-Rachel will then put the music on, and it will play for about an hour.
-During that hour, there is no verbal communication.
-The only instruction is that you follow through with exactly what your body would like to do while remaining conscious of the safety of others.
+Rachel will then put the music on, and it will play for the majority of the session.
+During that time, there is no verbal communication.
+The only instruction is that you follow through with exactly what your body would like to do while remaining conscious of the physical and emotional safety of others.
 That can mean repetitive movement, dynamic movement, lying on the floor, anything!
 You are free to interact with others through movement, and you are free to keep to yourself if you wish.

 The music is a mix of world music, instrumental, electronic, jazz, salsa, rock, and more.
 We always welcome requests, so if you'd like to submit a song to be in the playlist, we'll be more than happy to include it.

-After an hour of free movement, we meet again in the circle, and anyone who would like to share something about their experience may do so, but there is no pressure to share if you don't want to.
+After the dance, we meet together again, and anyone who would like to share something about their experience may do so, but there is no pressure to share if you don't want to.

 Rachel will send everyone home with some questions to reflect upon in the moments or days following the experience.